Provence Cycling Holiday

 If you are already staying in Provence, we may be able to pick you up from elsewhere in the region - just let us know when before the tour begins.

 The holiday ends in Arles.
-Transfers are included to Arles train station, from where you can get easy and fast connections to Marseille airport, or to other cities in Provence and beyond.
+Arles train station is only 300m from the hotel, from there you can get easy and fast connections to Marseille airport, or to other cities in Provence and beyond.

 Please contact us if you would like any advice or more information regarding getting to and from the region.